danielchiaradia/GyverLampCpp/README.md

 data/effects.json - default options for effects

-    i - id of effect, should match one in src/EffectsManager.cpp n - name of eefect visible in ui and Home Assistant s - effect speed
+    i - id of effect, should match one in src/EffectsManager.cpp n - name of efect visible in ui and Home Assistant e - effect enabled (will be ignored when pressing the button) s - effect speed
     l - effect scale
     b - effect brightness